 In-Depth Review: Makita SP6000J1 6-1/2-Inch Plunge Circular Saw with Guide Rail

-As a woodworker, I support and recommend the Makita SP6000J1 6½-Inch Plunge Circular Saw with Guide Rail because according to firsthand experience, you can depend on it heavily for years and years, plus many other reviewers on Amazon agree with my sentiment in case you don't want to take my word for it.
+As a woodworker, I support and recommend the Makita SP6000J1 6½-Inch Plunge Circular Saw with Guide Rail because according to firsthand experience, you can depend on it heavily for years and years.
 It's been six years since I've bought my SP6000J1 and it's still working to this day.
 It isn't because I rarely use it either.

 It has seen plenty of action right off the box with my various woodworking projects, from making a cabinet out of spare wood to reinforcing the legs of a broken chair.
 I was even able to replace the structure on part of my door that's been destroyed due to moisture with the assistance of this plunge-cutting device.

 Ease of Use

 - The Makita SP6000J1 cuts lumber such as plywood like a dream and leaves a beautiful cut edge when all is said and done.

 - Thanks to its 12-amp motor and accurate cutting capabilities, it can cut large pieces easily.

 - It also comes with electronic speed control to ensure the speed is consistently smooth on top of a speed dial that can go from 2,000 to 5,000 RPM.

 - Excellent for plunge cuts.It has a large cut depth for a saw of its class.